Read the BLOG Elevated Simplicity JOURNAL Curated Home SHOP

 • Cold ingredients in doughs and batters do not blend well, prohibit the desired emulsion, and lead to clumpy frosting, hole-filled cakes, and dense cookies.
 However, when making crust and baked goods like biscuits and puffy pastry, cold butter is what you want for a flaky texture.

-• Adding cold liquids or eggs to the room temperature butter and sugar you’ve creamed can shock, curdle, or harden the fat back into solid pieces.
+• Adding cold liquids or eggs to room temperature butter and sugar you’ve creamed can shock, curdle, or harden the fat back into solid pieces.
 If you bake with this curdled mixture, you’ll have a bunch of little holes and tunnels in your cake where the butter chunks were and your batter will tend to rise poorly creating a dense, dome-shaped cake.

-• Cookie dough relies on the air pockets created from blending room temperature butter and sugar.
+• Cookie dough relies on air pockets created from blending room temperature butter and sugar.
 This is how you are able to remove thick cookies from the oven rather than ones that have spread out thin and flat.

 • Some baked goods like muffins and quick breads are more forgiving than others.
 They won’t be ruined by using cold ingredients, but the texture will still be better if you first allow everything to come to room temperature.